peteroupc/peteroupc.github.io/uniformsum.md

 | 2 | 1, 1, 1/2, 1/4 |
 | 3 | 1/4, 0, 0, 0 |

+Notice the following:

-Notice that all these control points are rational numbers, and the sampler may have to determine whether an event is true with probability equal to a control point.
+- All these control points are rational numbers, and the sampler may have to determine whether an event is true with probability equal to a control point.
 For rational numbers like these, it is possible to determine this exactly (using only random bits), using the **ZeroOrOne** method given in my [**article on randomization and sampling methods**](https://peteroupc.github.io/randomfunc.html#Boolean_True_False_Conditions).
+- The first and last piece of the density have a predictable set of control points.
+Namely the control points are as follows:
+    - Piece 0: 0, 0, ..., 0, 1/((_n_ &minus; 1)!).
+    - Piece _n_ &minus; 1: 1/((_n_ &minus; 1)!), 0, 0, ..., 0.

 If the areas of the density's pieces are known in advance (and SymPy makes them easy to find as the `find_areas` method shows), then the sampler could be modified as follows, since each piece is now chosen with probability proportional to the chance that a random number there will be sampled: